List of American supercentenarians: Charlotte Benkner

+Fred Harold Hale

+Frederick Harold Hale Sr. (December 1, 1890 – November 19, 2004) was born in New Sharon, Maine.
+He married Flora Mooers (d.
+1979) in 1910, and had five children, three of which he outlived.
+Throughout his life, he worked as a railroad worker and a beekeeper, before retiring to pursue gardening and canning produce.
+At the age of 95, he surfed for the first time in Hawaii, while on his way back to the U.S. from visiting his grandson in Japan.
+He was recognized by Guinness World Records as the oldest driver in the world at the age of 104, and he continued driving until age 108.
+At 109, he moved to the Syracuse area in New York State.
+A lifelong fan of the Boston Red Sox, he was alive to see both their 1918 and 2004 World Series victories.

+On March 5, 2004, upon the death of 114-year-old Joan Riudavets of Spain, Hale became the world's oldest living man.
+He died on November 19, shortly before his 114th birthday, and was succeeded as the world's oldest man by Emiliano Mercado del Toro.

 Emma Verona Johnston

 Emma Verona Johnston (née Calhoun; August 6, 1890 – December 1, 2004) was an American supercentenarian who was born in Indianola, Iowa, to a large family.
 She graduated from Drake University in the Class of 1912 and went on to work as a Latin teacher before she married ophthalmologist Harry Johnston; at the time of her death, she was the university's oldest living graduate.

 At age 98, Johnston moved from Iowa to Ohio in order to live with her daughter and son-in-law.
 Even after turning 110, she continued to be in good health, alert and engaging in conversations, and was still able to walk up steps.
 She became the oldest known living American in May 2004.
 Three months later, on the occasion of her 114th birthday, she was presented with a proclamation signed by then Drake University President David Maxwell.
 The university's Vice President for Institutional Advancement, John Willey, nominated her for an honorary degree.
 Johnston died in Worthington, Ohio, on December 1, 2004, at age 114 years and 117 days.